Skip to main content

 Dynamic mappings are automatically determined as logs are received, meaning the fields' data type is known.
 When a field is marked as Explicit, its data type is unclear.

 Mapping errors occur when different data types are sent to the same field.
-For example, if field weather receives the numeric value 35, then gets the value hot, it'll result in a mapping error since the same field can't contain two different types of inputs.
+For example, if field weather receives the numeric value 35 and then gets the value hot, it'll result in a mapping error since the same field can't contain two different types of inputs.

 The type field is changed to logzio-index-failure, and the tags field is added to the log to identify the issue.